knightsUCF/City-Builder-Architects-Production/GDD.md

 "EYO" "Io" - a unique name, maybe some short Japanese name, maybe something that means something, doesn't have to mean anything like Starbucks

+On OffPlanet Trading Company

+"This game is an economic masterpiece

+Like seriously this game is fantastic and i recommend it to all my classmates in the econ department.
+It teaches you so many practical things about markets.

+Supply and Demand - This game models this perfectly at basic level, more demand while quantity supplied remains the same, price increases.
+More producers enter the market while demand remains the same, price goes down.
+Perfect modeling of supply and demand at a conceptual level.

+Monopolies are bad - In economics a monopoly or an oligopoly will always produce less then the socially optimal quantity and above the equilibrium price level.
+For example, lets say you have a water monopoly, you are incentivezed in this game to under-supply to the market in order to keep profits high.

+Barganing- Auctions are a great example of the Coase Therom, or that efficient outcomes can be reached when parties have zero transaction costs

+Economies of scale - Production is more efficient in some industries when you expand the size of operations, this is shown through adjacency bonuses.

+Patents - Good example of how firms compete by trying to gain a technical edge over rivals.

+You could give this game to a freshmen and it would teach them everything they would learn in an econ 101 class.
+Keep up the good work!!!.
+I would love to see a longer game-mode available, one where there are multiple cities and firms enter and exit the market over 100s of sols.
+And maybe a mechanic to prevent snowballing so that the game stays strategic to the very end."

 Machi Koro city building card game! https://www.idwgames.com/wp-content/uploads/2015/02/Machi-RULES-reduced.pdf

 An interesting mechanic, is when you offer a player an option, which benefits or does something to all players on that action.
 So if they choose that, then all players benefit, but that might not be a good thing, depending on the strategy of the current or future situation.